agarrharr/adam.garrett-harris.com/content/blog/2022-03-21-using-shortcuts-automations-to-remind-me-of-coupon-codes/index.md

 ---
-title: "# Using Shortcuts Automations To Remind Me of Coupon Codes"
+title: "Using Shortcuts Automations To Remind Me of Coupon Codes"
 date: 2022-03-21
 tags:
 - ios